blackravenltd/dojo/README.md

 ## Evaluation

 BlackRaven Dojo is a professional development course, and does not include exams, offer certification, trophies, letters after your name, ranks, badges, brands or tattoos on completion.
 As a paid course, it is the in the interests of students to take as much as possible from the content, mentoring and tuition provided.

-## Costs

-The course is offered at NZD $100 per student per session.
-A maximum of two merit (scholarship) places will be offered at each session, these students will be welcome at no charge.
-Selection of merit students shall be at the discretion of the tutors, and their decision is final.

 ## Units